sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

 `assertCheckOutListEquals(testCheckOutList, gardensOfTheMoon, deadhouseGates, memoriesOfIce)`

 The key is that `varargs` then combines all 3 of these into an array of Book objects (`Book[]`), which I then convert to an `ArrayList<Book>` (`convertArrayToArrayList(Book[] bookArray)`).
-From there, I can just use `assertEquals` to determine if I my actual checkOutList matches my expected list of books from varargs.
+From there, I can just use `assertEquals` to determine if my actual checkOutList matches my expected list of books from varargs.
 This is useful if we want to handle an indeterminate number of arguments dynamically.

 ---